Dear Danielle,

 Never fear!
 I have taken on this challenge wholeheartedly and found three great options for you, depending on your mood.
 I compared apples to apples (or sesame chickens to sesame chickens, as it were) at Uncle Ted’s, Grand Sichuan, and Buddakhan.
 Read on for my delicious findings.

-For excellent traditional Chinese in a surprisingly beautiful setting: Uncle Ted’s
+For an excellent traditional Chinese in a surprisingly beautiful setting: Uncle Ted’s

 Uncle Ted’s is a port in a storm of bars and their patrons spilling out onto sidewalks.
 Located on Bleecker Street, sandwiched between the likes of Thunder Jackson’s and Wicked Willy’s, one might wrongfully assume that Uncle Ted’s is owned by Ted from Phi Beta Kappa and stop in for a pint.
 You can certainly get a pint here, but you’ll want to stay for the Chinese.
 You’ll be welcomed by modern white and red décor, and friendly and lightning-fast wait-staff.